No shadow No stars No moon No cars

 What Must You Do?

 Concretely, the “Book” will consist of two entries each week containing your impressions of the materials assigned for that day.
 You do not need to make entries for the Hoffmann text, Freud essay or any related texts for the first few days of the class unless you wish to do so for practice.
 You also do not need to make entries for the last two readings of the semester (Breton and Dahl).
 All entries may either be typed into a Word document or neatly written by hand.
+You will collect the entries and upload them in two batches on the due dates via Canvas.

 Prior to coming to class, and after you do the assigned reading, you must make a separate entry for each Monday’s and for each Wednesday’s reading for the rest of the semester unless no readings are assigned for the day.
 Each entry should be about half a page (100-150 words) long.
 The TAs and I will not be impressed by longer entries.